btmartin721/ClineHelpR/README.md

   )
 ```

 This will make a bunch of plots and CSV files in plotDIR, including the MAXENT precictions, lambda results, best model based on AICc scores, various plots showing how the regularization multipliers and feature classes affect AICc scores, and a barplot showing raster layer Permutation Importance.
+Many of the PDFs will have multiple plots, so scroll down to see them.

 If your raster filenames are long, they will likely run off the Permutation Importance barplot.
 You can adjust the margins of the plot using the imp.margins parameter.
 There are some other plot adjustment parameters you can try as well: